Hegberg/LackOfSerenity/README.md

 # LackOfSerenity

-Download as zip and run the executable in the LackOfSerenity folder to run the game
+Download as zip and run the executable in the "Lack Of Serenity" folder to run the game